Double Edge Theatre

 Double Edge Theatre is a cultural cooperative and ensemble collective founded in 1982 by Stacy Klein.
 Focusing on vigorous physical training and the principle of an artist's autonomy, the company has sought to create work in an ensemble setting intimately woven with the community.

 In 1994, Double Edge moved from Boston to a 105-acre former dairy farm in rural Ashfield, MA, to create a sustainable artistic home.
-Today, the farm is a base for the ensemble's international touring, with year-round theatre training, conversations and convenings, greening and farming initiatives, and the production of an indoor/outdoor traveling "spectacle" which takes place alongside the hills, pastures, river, and gardens of the facility.
+Today, the farm is a base for the ensemble's international touring, with year-round theatre training, conversations and convenings, greening and farming initiatives, and the production of an indoor/outdoor traveling "spectacle" which takes place alongside the hills, pastures, river and gardens of the facility.

 Double Edge's name in part comes from the double-edged axe known as the labrys, which was used in Bacchic sacrifices in ancient Greek cult-worship.
 Double Edge's first production, Rites, was based on Euripides's The Bacchae.

 Double Edge Productions

 DE was founded as a feminist ensemble collective by Stacy Klein, with co-founder and emerita ensemble member Carroll Durand and several other women, in Boston, MA.
-Subsequently named the Women’s Cycle, the first 6 performances comprised a series of adapted plays including Rites by Maureen Duffy and My Sister in this House by Wendy Kesselman.
+Subsequently named the Women's Cycle, the first 6 performances comprised a series of adapted plays including Rites by Maureen Duffy and My Sister in this House by Wendy Kesselman.
 The Ensemble was itinerant and performed in six-week rentals of various Boston theatres.

-Founder, Artistic Director Emerita, and Vision Strategist Klein and DE have created seven performance cycles that have toured around the world.
-The period of 22 years from 2002-2024 has included performance cycles, touring, conversations, collaborations, place building, residency, and mentorship.
+Klein and DE have created seven performance cycles that have toured around the world.
+The period of 22 years from 2002 to 2024 has included performance cycles, touring, conversations, collaborations, place building, residency and mentorship.
 Highlights include:

 The Garden of Intimacy and Desire (2002-2008), a cycle exploring distinctive visions of magic realism in Jewish and Hispanic culture, was created by Klein with Carlos Uriona and Matthew Glassman.

 The Chagall Cycle (2010-2015) was imagined entirely from the visual art Russian-Jewish artist Marc Chagall.
-Although the Song Trilogy took inspiration from Chagall’s work, it was not until this Cycle that performances were created wholly from the visual narrative of an artist.
-This led to expansive design and further development of the Summer Spectacles -- The Odyssey, Shahrazad, and The Grand Parade -- and a new approach to the inner work of the Ensemble’s training and creation process for The Grand Parade, including long-term collaborations with composers, musicians, and dramaturgs.
+Although the Song Trilogy took inspiration from Chagall's work, it was not until this Cycle that performances were created wholly from the visual narrative of an artist.
+This led to expansive design and further development of the Summer Spectacles (The Odyssey, Shahrazad and The Grand Parade) and a new approach to the inner work of the Ensemble's training and creation process for The Grand Parade, including long-term collaborations with composers, musicians and dramaturgs.